-- (1) A Constitutional Court judge is appointed for a non-renewable term of 12 years, but must retire at the age of 70. - (2) Other judges hold office until they are discharged from active service in terms of an Act of Parliament. - (3) The salaries, allowances and benefits of judges may not be reduced.
+- (1) A Constitutional Court judge holds office for a non-renewable term of 12 years, or until he or she attains the age of 70, whichever occurs first, except where an Act of Parliament extends the term of office of a Constitutional Court judge. - [subsection (1) substituted by section 15 of the Constitution Sixth Amendment Act, 2001] - (2) Other judges hold office until they are discharged from active service in terms of an Act of Parliament. - (3) The salaries, allowances and benefits of judges may not be reduced.